solanav/grimoire/README.md

         "")))
 ```

-Grimoire now unlocks a bunch of functions that you can use to progress further, for example:
+Grimoire now unlocks a bunch of spells that you can use to progress further, for example:

 ```lisp
 GRIMOIRE> (all-users)